 How to write better content (that people want to read)

-When writing a blog post with the goal of outranking your competition in Google search results, there are some essential key ingredients you need to follow.
-These qualities will help you rank higher in a Google search and give your readers the kind of content they want.
+When writing a blog post with the goal of outranking your competitors in Google search results, you need to follow certain key ingredients.
+These qualities will help you rank higher in Google searches and provide your readers with the type of content they want.

-• In-depth research : Much of the content you read on the internet is either fluff without much substance or half-copied, outdated stuff that keeps getting recycled for years.
+• In-depth research Much of the content you read on the internet is either fluff without much substance, or half-copied and outdated articles that keep getting recycled for years.

-• Go deeper : If your competitors give 1 words on your keyword, try challenging yourself to write 000-2 times that number on the same topic.
+• Go deeper : If your competitors are giving 1,000 words on your keyword, try challenging yourself to write 2 to 3 times that number on the same topic.

-• Don't do keywords : Google is constantly trying to figure out how to properly index your page (and decide where to rank it).
-They do this in part by picking up the number of relevant keyword phrases in your article.
-However, it's not good practice to stuff your content with keywords so much that it detracts from your article.
-Google is getting better and better at this practice and will consider it a spam tactic.
+• Don't do keywords Google is constantly trying to determine how to properly index your page (and decide where to rank it).
+They do this, in part, by considering the number of relevant keyword phrases in your article.
+However, it's not good practice to stuff your content with so many keywords that it harms your article.
+Google is becoming increasingly adept at detecting this practice and will consider it a spam tactic.

 • Write better headlines than the competition: If you can write more click-worthy blog titles than your competitors, this will lead to better SEO rankings and more clicks from web users.